qbit-t/qbit/README.md

 Qbit is a multi-asset privacy oriented platform based on PoW/DPoS consensus with UTXO principles.
 Qbit focuses are:

 	- Entity-based governance
 	- Various kinds of typed transactions
 	- Schnorr signatures/multi-signatures by default
 	- Support of different signature schemes
 	- Out-of-the-box privacy transactions for the value transfer
 	- Scalable architecture
 	- Atomic swaps support
 	- Ultra-fast transaction processing
 	- Multichain support with sharding principles (including different parametrized consensuses for each shard)
 	- Smart contract support
 	- Fast virtual machine (QVM) with asm-based machine codes
 	- Cuckatoo PoW algorithm and corresponding consensus with 51% attack resistance (first stage - around 3-6 months)
 	- Local-to-Global DPoS consensus (second stage)
 	- Full Bitcoin protocol support to archieve atomic swaps and trustless peer-to-peer orders processing
 	- Flexible integration infrastructure to support alts- and side- chains (gate-keepers)
 	- DApp making infrastructure
 	- Built-in support of the "open digital organization" principles
-- Built-in support of DEX DApp infrastructure (as one of "oen digital organization" types) (CADEX will be the first implementation)
+	- Built-in support of DEX DApp infrastructure (as one of "open digital organization" types) (CADEX will be the first implementation)

 ## Basics, motivation and exchange